gf13579/ta_for_caddy/README.md

 ## Configuration

-The TA has been written based on Caddy 2's default log format - a json object for `request`, with some time/level/type metadata in fields preceding the json.
-A `sedcmd` option in props.conf has been used to transform the non-json fields into json fields.
+The TA has been written based on Caddy 2's json log format - where `format json` is explicitly configured.

 The following is an example logging configuration for a Caddyfile.
 Refer to Caddy's [documentation](https://caddyserver.com/docs/caddyfile/directives/log) for details of how to customise what information gets logged.